HGieselmann/HugoCreativeCoding/content/docs/04_UserInput.md

 {{</highlight>}}
 In the above code the expression `sinus < 0` would evaluate to a boolean of either `true` or `false`.
 Leading to a bouncing motion of the cuboids, as we essentially mirror the negative values of sinus into positive values.
 Add Gif of result
-*If-statements* also come in two more variants: *If-else* and *If-else if-else*.
-The idea behind the should be pretty clear from the naming itself, but let’s explore them in detail.
-While a single *if-statement* will just return to the main-body of code if the condition is not met, an else statement will execute another piece of code.
+*If-statements* also come in two more variants: *If-else* and *If-if else-else*.
+The idea behind these should be pretty clear from the naming itself, but let’s explore them in detail.
+While a single *if-statement* will just return to the main-body of code if the condition isn’t met, an else statement will execute another piece of code.
 Think of an amusement park ride.
-You are either tall enough, or not:
+You are either tall enough and can enter or you are too short and will be send away...
 {{<highlight c>}}
 bool isAllowedOnRide;
 float height = 150; // in cm